fhmwg/current-tags/stage1-draft1.md

 ### Other metadata of interest

-- `Iptc4xmpExt:LocationId` is permitted inside locations; we expect to recommend its use in a future version of this specification.
 - IPTC also has a structure for the location of the camera as well as the location of the scene.
 - IPTC has many more location parts, including altitude and various region-specific jurisdiction names.
 - EXIF also stores an entire structure for GPS information with 32 distinct data components.
 Of particular note are `GPSLatitudeRef`, `GPSLatitude`, `GPSLongitudeRef`, and `GPSLongitude` which together provide the main GPS coordinate of the camera.